The Noble Public Library resumes its Studio 204 series of programs in October with a pair of events for adults ages 18 and up.

 The theme for October is food, as participants are asked to bring a recipe from their favorite chef to share with members of the group.
 Maybe then families can go home with a good idea to try for dinner that night!

 Any age of homeschool child is invited to take part.
 Future themes and program dates for the group are:

 Families interested in having their children be part of the group should contact Maureen Pridgeon at the library at 872-5713.

-The Noble Public Library debuts its After School Thursdays series in September, with activities at 3:15 p.m. on Sept.
-1, 8, 15, 22 and 29, in the Ina Byerly Activity Room.
+The Noble Public Library continues its After School Thursdays series in October, with activities at 3:15 p.m. on Oct.
+6, 13, 20 and 27.

 Each month will feature a different theme, giving children a look at the many services offered through the library.

 Registration is not required to attend, and elementary school-age children are invited to participate.

-Registration is not required to attend any of the programs.
+Registration is not required to attend.